 Creating a successful brand identity through design structure: the building blocks of your brand identity, need to be reflected in the image the consumer has in their mind about your brand.

-Brand identity needs to translate in making your brand/company instantly recognizable to your customers.
+Brand identity needs to translate into making your brand/company instantly recognizable to your customers.

 Your audience, in this case, will associate your brand identity with your product or service.
 This is what forges the connection between you and your customers, builds customer loyalty, and determines how your customers will perceive your brand from the website to social media, advertisements, and packaging.